 Research Strategy (Methodology)

-Therefore, in this paper we explain how a new approach based on System Dynamics (SD) (Sterman, 2000; Yamaguchi, 2013) and Agent Based Model (ABM) (Gilbert and Troitzsch 2005; Tesfatsion 2005) could help overcoming the methodological limitations of the neoclassical based macroeconomic models to shape the new reality of the financial system and its relation with (i) the resource course, (ii) eco-innovation, and (iii) the green economy.
+In this paper we explain how a new approach based on System Dynamics (SD) (Sterman, 2000; Yamaguchi, 2013) and Agent Based Model (ABM) (Gilbert and Troitzsch 2005; Tesfatsion 2005) could help overcoming the methodological limitations of the neoclassical based macroeconomic models to shape the new reality of the financial system and its relation with (i) the resource course, (ii) eco-innovation, and (iii) the green economy.
 In particular, we show how such modelling approaches are able to represent the challenges for financial stability and economic growth according to the endogenous money creation theory (Werner, 2010; M. McLeay et al., 2014), while the balance sheet approach we adopt provides us with a solid, well-founded methodology to test the consistency of the macroeconomic models, and allows us to deal with the complexity of the new financial system and its role on the real economy by assuring stock and flows consistency (Cincotti et al., 2012; Raberto et al., 2011; Bezemer, 2012).

-At first we develop a theoretical framework of analysis which explains the new structure of the financial system emerged after the 2007 crisis, focusing on the role of financial innovation and securitization in the banking Gorton and Metrick, 2009; and interbanking system (Bord and Santos, 2012; Berndt and Gupta, 2009), showing how it supports the development and spread of systemic risk, and how it eventually drops down into the real economy.
+At first we develop a theoretical framework of analysis which explains the actual model of the financial system. -, focusing our attention on the role of financial innovation and securitization in the banking (Gorton and Metrick, 2009; Lauretta, 2014) and interbanking system (Bord and Santos, 2012; Berndt and Gupta, 2009), showing how it supports the development and spread of systemic risk, and how it eventually drops down into the real economy.
 Then, comparing the SD and ABM heterodox approach to the neoclassical based modelling used by financial economists, we demonstrate its potentiality to better understand the complexity, non-linearity and time dependency which characterise the relation between financial capital with natural resources and technology.

 Conclusions

 In this paper we propose a conceptual and computational tool to show the linkages between financial investments, natural resources and the real economy, highlighting the possible role and sources of financial system support to the green economy, while disclosing the potential sources of systemic risk inside the current financial system and their drop-down effects.
-The goal of the paper is to describe and model how the SD and ABM approach contributes understanding how the financial sector could leverage capital for investments into resource resilient technologies, identifying obstacles, bottlenecks and enablers which arise in the interdependencies between the sectors.
+The novelty of the paper is to describe and model how the SD and ABM approach contributes understanding how the financial sector could leverage capital for investments into resource resilient technologies, identifying obstacles, bottlenecks and enablers which arise in the interdependencies between the sectors.
 This point is fundamental to allow policy makers developing targeted support tools to remove barrier to flows of financial capital into the green economy.

-Key words: financial capital, systemic risk, resource resilience, System dynamics, Agent Based models.

-Jel code: Q01, E44, C63

 References